Ai no Kusabi: Remake

 A second twelve-episode anime OVA adaptation, also from AIC, was scheduled to begin releasing in Japan in Fall 2010.
-Due to financial issues, production was cancelled for a period of time, and it was re-scheduled for January 18, 2012, instead.
+Due to financial issues, production was cancelled for a period of time, and it was rescheduled to January 18, 2012, instead.
 Akiyama directed again and Onda provided the character designs.
 The screenplay was written by Yoshihara herself.
 The Blu-ray release of the OVA included a new short story by Yoshihara.

 Anime licensor Media Blasters announced they licensed the remake's first four OVAs for a North American release in December 2012.
 However, on November 28, 2012, they notified retailers that it would be delayed until April 23, 2013.
 On October 11, 2017, Media Blasters announced they would re-release Ai no Kusabi on Blu-ray with an English dub.
 The Blu-ray was released on December 19, 2017.
 On September 20, 2018, Toku added Ai no Kusabi to its streaming service, allowing viewers to watch the OVAs in Japanese with English subtitles.

 After the fourth episode premiered in 2012, the remake was discontinued for unknown reasons.